 Amplio senior program manager Ryan Forbes Morris discusses Nigerien patience and plans for connecting rural communities to the digital world

-Ryan previously lived and worked in Niger.
+Ryan previously lived and worked in Niger as a Peace Corps volunteer.
 We asked him to talk about the project.

 Amplio: What were you and Cliff doing in Niger?

 Ryan: Amplio is one of the partners for the government of Niger’s initiative to broaden access to information and e-services in 15,000 villages.
 In July, Cliff and I spent 10 days participating in co-creation workshops and planning sessions for the Niger Smart Villages project.
 We worked through the weekends, all day, in back-to-back meetings and collaboration.

 Amplio: This wasn’t your first visit to Niger.

 Ryan: In 2008, I joined the Peace Corps and traveled to Niger for my assignment as a community and youth development volunteer.
 I was based in Maradi, where I worked with the local school board and taught classes at a secondary school and the city library.
 I also hosted an educational radio show at Radio Anfani.

 Ryan: Yes.
 I speak French, Portuguese, and a little Hausa.
 On this trip, people were surprised to hear me speaking Hausa.

 Amplio: Tell us what you love about Niger.

 Ryan: I appreciate the warmth of the Nigerien people and the proverbs that are a cornerstone of the culture.
 Nigeriens often speak about the importance of having patience, and that’s a lesson that has resonated with me since my first trip.
 I also love the silver jewelry and leatherwork, the stunning electric guitar music, and the mahogany color of the earth.